 Academic Advising at COCC is provided by both CAP Services (Career Services, Academic Advising, and Personal Counseling) and by faculty members in each department.
 The purpose of academic advising is to guide students toward achieving their educational goals and to help students become self-reliant in understanding College policies and practices.
 Various advising requirements are in place to support this purpose.

 Prior to registering for classes, new certificate-and-degree seeking (CDS) students and students who have not attended for more than a year, participate in small-group advising sessions.
-After the first advising session, students are assigned an advisor in their declared major and emailed the advisor's contact information.
+After the first advising session, students are assigned an advisor in their declared program and emailed the advisor's contact information.
 Students are required to meet with their advisor to develop long-range academic and career plans before the next term's registration.
-All CDS students are required to to obtain their advisor's approval to register for future fall, winter, and spring terms.
+All CDS students are required to obtain their advisor's approval to register for future fall, winter, spring and summer terms.
 Advisors can give permission for one, two, or three terms as they feel is appropriate for the individual situation.

 COCC provides an online tool, GradTracks, to help students and their academic advisor track progress toward graduation.
 GradTracks allows students to see how completed courses are applied toward their declared certificate and degree options.
 Students can access GradTracks by logging on to their Bobcat Web Account and selecting the Student Services & Financial Aid Tab; clicking on the GradTracks link and again on the GradTracks button.
-Students must be taking credit classes in order to view information in GradTracks.
+Students must take credit classes in order to view information in GradTracks.